braedynl/CSE231-020-SS20/README.md

 Spyder is a fairly clean and easy to setup IDE.
 At some point (hopefully soon), we'll be talking about it's debugger, which is an amazing tool to help diagnose problems with your code.

 Alternatively, you can setup [Visual Studio Code](https://code.visualstudio.com/) (which is what I use, and will be using for in-class demonstrations).
-Visual Studio Code is widely used by developers everywhere and has a ton of customizability and features compared to Spyder, in my opinion.
+Visual Studio Code is widely used by developers everywhere and has a ton of customizability and features compared to Spyder when you get to know it's full potential.
 The downside is that it can be a pain to setup.

 If you're willing to get through the pain, this tutorial on how to set it up for Python is the best:

 https://www.youtube.com/watch?v=dNFgRUD2w68

 The debugger is a lot more user-friendly on VSCode compared to Spyder.
 When it comes time to learn about the debugger, I will show you how to use it in both Spyder and VSCode.

+### Extra content we haven't discussed

+None

 ## Contact Information